Mission Magnified Consulting deploys philanthropy, partnerships, and persuasion to drive social change.

 Before assuming the leadership of HUD’s Office of Public Affairs in 2009, Neill served for four years as Assistant Commissioner for Communications at the New York City Department of Housing Preservation and Development and as Director of Communications for the New York League of Conservation Voters.
 He also managed North American communications for the global architecture firm RMJM.

-Neill serves as President of the Board of the Stonewall Community Foundation, the only public foundation focused on the needs of New York’s LGBTQ community.
+Neill served as President of the Board of the Stonewall Community Foundation, the only public foundation focused on the needs of New York’s LGBTQ community.
 In this role Neill has focused on governance and championing the ways that a foundation can add value for grantees in addition to a grant check, including leadership development, strategic advice and connections to other donors.
-Neill is also a board member of Philanthropy New York, an organization of more than 280 funders to advance effective, strategic philanthropy.
+Stonewall doubled its grant-making in 2020 in response to COVID-19 and racial injustice.
+Neill is also a board member - and Chair of the Public Policy Committee - of Philanthropy New York, an organization of more than 280 funders advancing effective, strategic philanthropy.
+He is also on the boards of City Limits and Human Services Action.
+Neill served on the Civic Engagement Committee for NYC Mayor Eric Adams' transition.

 Neill is a native of Glasgow, Scotland and has a M.A. in Modern History from the University of Oxford.
-Neill and his husband Danny live in Hells Kitchen, New York City with their dog Rufus.
+Neill and his husband Danny love spending time with their dogs Rufus and Topaz.